3D Slicer

 Technical Specifications

-Operating SystemWindows 10, macOS High Sierra (or later)
+Operating SystemWindows 10 or macOS High Sierra (or later)

 Memory8 GB RAM (16 GB or more recommended)